cdaecke/md_news_author/README.md

 - Create some author records on a sysfolder (use list modul, push plus-icon [*Create new record*] and select *News Author*)
 - Create a news record on a sysfolder and find the new tab *Author*
-- Select the author for the news record
+- Select one or more authors for the news record
 - Save and close

 ### List authors